 Where can I get my flu jab?

-There are various ways you can access a flu jab, which is helpful to know, particularly if you or the person you care for have logistical difficulties or emotionally challenges.
+There are various ways we can access a flu jab, which is helpful to know, particularly if we or the person we care for have logistical difficulties or emotionally challenges.

 Children (Reception to Y7) should be offered the vaccine via a nasal spray at their school